The personally identifying information we collect on the Blum Digital Site

 How web beacons are used on the Blum Digital Site

-- If you are on the Blum Digital Site when the Facebook web beacon is running, and then we run a “like” campaign on Facebook when you are on Facebook, you will see a “Like us” ad for the HealMyGut™ Program.
+- If you are on the Blum Digital Site when the Facebook web beacon is running, and then we run a “like” campaign on Facebook when you are on Facebook, you will see a “Like us” ad for the HealMyGut™ Program and/or the Simply Arthritis™ Program.
 We also may use web beacons to assist in tracking and analyzing advertising effectiveness, verify purchases made on the Blum Digital Site, count and recognize site visitors, and personalize your experience.

 “Do Not Track” Signals